ibm-cloud-docs/vmware/select-storage-option-use-vmware.md

 |**Configurability (HA)**|Number and type of disks; RAID levels|Specific controllers required.|CPU, memory, cache, number and type of disks, and RAID levels.|CPU, memory, cache, number and type of disks, and RAID levels.|TBD|CPU, memory, cache, number and type of disks, SSD, caching, iSCSI port configuration.
 Multi-tenancy QOS.|
 |**Disaster recovery and replication**|Use vRA to replicate, no SRAs.|Use vRA to replicate.|Built-in replication; no SRAs available.|Can use vRA to replicate, SnapMirror.|Can use vRA to replicate, SnapMirror, SnapVault.|vRA or SRA supported, replication between SDS and or Physical XIV devices.
 Snapshots supported; application recovery through IBM FlashCopy Manager.|
 |**Reliability**|Single point of failure without HA.|Tolerates up to three host failures with seven plus hosts.
 Failure domains are introduced in v6.0.|Single point of failure (enclosure and RAID controller) and no HA.|Single point of failure (enclosure and RAID controller) and no HA.|Highly redundant multipath I/O (MPIO) connection.|Highly redundant iSCSI MPIO connections: any node can manage the cluster.|

-<caption>Table 2.
-Pros and cons of VMware private storage options</caption>
+{: caption="Table 2.
+Pros and cons of VMware private storage options" caption-side="bottom"}

 Table 2 documentation links:
 * NetApp OnTap Edge: Not available on the {{site.data.keyword.cloud_notm}} catalog – bring your own solution.